hadiramr/NTI-EthicalHacking-Tasks/README.md

 ## About
 This repository collects practical labs, exercises, scripts, and step-by-step tasks created for training in ethical hacking and penetration testing.
 The content is intended for students and junior pentesters who want structured, hands-on practice that mirrors CEH (EC-Council) topics.

-Each task has:
-- Objective (what you'll learn)
-- Prerequisites (tools, knowledge)
-- Steps (walkthrough)
-- Expected results (what success looks like)
-- Notes & references

 ## Scholarship / Focus
 This repo supports a **scholarship program** (or focused study path) tailored toward **CEH (Certified Ethical Hacker) — EC-Council** material: